lulav/LRS_Documentation/docs_data_analysis/error_analysis_examples.md

                      port = '5432')
 ```

 Data is always queried for exact topic.
-For examle, to query all data for topic 'A':
+For example, to query all data for topic 'A':

 ```python
 df = citros.topic('A').data()